NBISweden/development-guidelines/README.md

 Public interfaces should be documented.

-Public interfaces include any method, function, subroutine or any similar interface that a user’s code may call.
+Public interfaces include any method, function, subroutine or any similar interface that a user's code may call.
 It also includes command line flags and other command line arguments that are available for the user to use.